wiemann/svelte-launchpad/README.md

 - `pnpm prisma db push` to run database migrations
 - `pnpm dev` to run the development server. that's it

+- You need a database server (fly.io offers f ree postgres packages)
 # Deployment
-- You need a database server (fly.io offers free postgres packages)
 - set the DATABASE_URL at your hosting providers Enviroment Variable section
 - Deploy your app (e.g. with Vercel)